IKE Configuration Overview¶

 To encrypt a GRE tunnel via IPsec, create a VPN between the GRE tunnel endpoint addresses and specify protocol GRE (47) in the security-policy traffic selectors:

-Create GRE interface gre100
+Create GRE interface gre100:

-vsr running config# / vrf main interface gre gre100
+vsr running config# / vrf main interface gre gre100 local 10.125.0.1

-vsr running gre gre100# remote 10.175.0.2
+vsr running config# / vrf main interface gre gre100 remote 10.175.0.2

-, with a security policy that matches the gre100
+Create IKE VPN gre-vpn, with a security policy that matches the gre100

 tunnel addresses and protocol:

-vsr running vpn my_vpn# local-address 10.125.0.1
+vsr running config# / vrf main ike vpn gre-vpn local-address 10.125.0.1

-vsr running vpn my_vpn# remote-address 10.175.0.2
+vsr running config# / vrf main ike vpn gre-vpn remote-address 10.175.0.2

-vsr running vpn my_vpn# security-policy gretunnel
+vsr running config# / vrf main ike vpn gre-vpn security-policy gretunnel local-ts protocol 47

-vsr running security-policy gretunnel# mode transport
+vsr running config# / vrf main ike vpn gre-vpn security-policy gretunnel mode transport

-may be specified in the local-ts
+The protocol may be specified in the local-ts or the remote-ts.

 Note